-- (A) In the event of a damaged structure, no zoning permit shall be required for: - (1) the stabilization of damaged structures to prevent hazards to public health and safety or to adjoining properties; - (2) nor for the repair, restoration or reconstruction of damaged structures to the extent of their prior condition and use, unless located within the Flood Hazard Area Overlay District. - (3) However, reconstruction or rebuilding that results in density, dimensional or use changes under the provisions of these regulations shall require a zoning permit. - (B) Within eighteen (18) months after a permanent or temporary structure or building has been destroyed, demolished or abandoned; or for an unfinished structure or building, within one year of the date that excavation work has begun, the owner shall either: - (1) restore or repair the structure in accordance with subsection (A) above; or - (2) request an eighteen (18) month extension for a maximum of thirty-six (36) months. - (2) apply for a zoning permit to resume construction or reconstruction in accordance with Section 10.1 of these regulations; or
+- (A) No zoning permit shall be required for the stabilization of damaged structures to prevent hazards to public health and safety or to adjoining properties; nor for the repair, restoration or reconstruction of damaged structures to the extent of their prior condition and use, unless located within the Flood Hazard Area Overlay District.
+Reconstruction or rebuilding that result in density, dimensional or use changes under the provisions of these regulations shall require a zoning permit. - (B) Within one year after a permanent or temporary structure or building has been destroyed, demolished or abandoned; or for an unfinished structure or building, within one year of the date that excavation work has begun, the owner shall either: - (1) restore or repair the structure in accordance with subsection (A) above; or - (2) apply for a zoning permit to resume construction or reconstruction in accordance with Section 9.1 of these regulations; or - (3) remove from the site all structural materials, cover or fill any excavation to the normal grade, and seed to re-establish ground cover and prevent erosion.